Man customizes coat to avoid airline fees

 Lee Cimino says he was frustrated with Ryanair's new carry on restrictions and fees.

-To combat his frustrations, he took an old coat to a tailor to modify the lining so that it may hold a small suitcase worth of belongings.
+So he took an old coat to a tailor to modify the lining in order to hold a small suitcase worth of belongings.

 Cimino tested out the new coat on a flight from Manchester to Belfast last Friday